jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/3D-Paper-Results/Python-Scripts/ReadMe.md

 ## Solvers:

 **1. Schrödinger Eqn**
-3. The script `solver_3D_spinor.py` implements the full 3D spinor Schrödinger time evolution using a Crank–Nicolson scheme on a Cartesian grid.
+   The script `solver_3D_spinor.py` implements the full 3D spinor Schrödinger time evolution using a Crank–Nicolson scheme on a Cartesian grid.
 It includes Dirichlet boundary conditions in the transverse directions, a spinor Robin absorbing boundary condition at the top, and a GPU-accelerated sparse linear solve (CuPy + GMRES).
 The code sets up the initial spinor wave packet, advances it in time, and writes all relevant data to disk (coordinate grids, constants, `rho_prob_t*.npy`, `prob_times.npy`, `total_probs.npy`, etc.) for later analysis, along with Bohmian trajectory data in selected runs.

 **2. BohmianEquation**

+The same script gets the solution computed by the Schrodinger solver and use that solution to numerically calculated the spin-dependent Bohmian trajectories.

  ## Loaders:
 5.